openshift-labs/learn-katacoda/middleware/pipelines/02new-project.md

 Make sure you are on the `pipelines-tutorial` project by selecting it from the **Project** dropdown menu.
 Either search for `pipelines-tutorial` in the search bar or scroll down until you find `pipelines-tutorial` and click on the name of your project.

 ![Web Console Login](../../assets/middleware/pipelines/web-console-project.png)

+Next, we'll work on creating a sample `Task` that outputs to the console!